salvacarrion/raefinder/README.md

 Available options:

 ```
-(number)	To retrive matching words from DRAE
+(number) (dictionary: optional) To retrive matching words from DRAE
 -h		To list all available options
 -m		To see mnemotecnics used
 ```